Residential bridging loans

 Ombudsman access

-If you believe the loan was mis-sold or the advice you received was unsuitable, you have the right to complain to the Financial Ombudsman Service.
-This is an independent body that can review your case and, where appropriate, require the firm to put things right.
+If you believe the loan was mis-sold or the advice unsuitable, you have the right to complain to the Financial Ombudsman Service.

 Not all bridging is regulated.
-If the property is a buy-to-let investment, development site, or commercial unit, the loan is typically unregulated and these protections do not apply.
-If you are unsure which classification applies to your situation, a broker will confirm before recommending a product.
+If the property is a buy-to-let, development site, or commercial unit, the loan is typically unregulated and these protections do not apply.
+A broker will confirm which classification applies before recommending a product.

 What drives the cost of a residential bridging loan

 Lower loan-to-value ratios give the lender more security, which is usually reflected in pricing.
-A first charge structure (where there is no existing mortgage ahead of the bridging loan on the security property) is typically less expensive than second charge.
+A first charge structure is typically less expensive than second charge.
 A strong, clearly evidenced sale exit with realistic comparable pricing reduces lender risk.
-Standard residential property in good condition is the most straightforward security type for lenders to assess.
+Standard residential property in good condition is the most straightforward security type.

 Higher combined LTV means less security for the lender.
-Second charge positions carry more risk because the bridging lender sits behind an existing mortgage.
+Second charge positions carry more risk.
 Non-standard construction, properties needing significant works, or unusual property types attract more scrutiny and typically higher pricing.
-Adverse credit history or a less clearly evidenced exit strategy may still be funded, but the cost reflects the additional risk the lender is taking on.
+Adverse credit or a less clearly evidenced exit strategy may still be funded, but the cost reflects the additional risk.

 £